yaasir007/RentMe/README.md

 Rails s.

 ## User Stories
-As a user, I can browse offers / Homepage so that I can compare cars.
+As a user, I can browse offers / Homepage so that I can compare cars.<br>
-As a user , I can filter offers so that I can satisfy my choice.
+As a user , I can filter offers so that I can satisfy my choice.<br>
-As a user, I can select an offer so that I can list all the details of that particular car.
+As a user, I can select an offer so that I can list all the details of that particular car.<br>
-As a user, I can book a car so that I can confirm my booking.
+As a user, I can book a car so that I can confirm my booking.<br>
-As a user, I can list all my bookings so that I keep track of my records.
+As a user, I can list all my bookings so that I keep track of my records.<br>
-As a user, I can cancel a booking so that I can make a different choice.
+As a user, I can cancel a booking so that I can make a different choice.<br>
-As a user, I can leave a review after a booking so that I can rate the service provided.
+As a user, I can leave a review after a booking so that I can rate the service provided.<br>

 ## Built With